Electric Vehicles Explained

 EVs produce almost 80% less CO2 emissions than petrol or diesel vehicles and 60% less CO2 emissions across their lifecycle***.
 EVs are an excellent choice for New Zealanders as much of our electricity is from renewable sources.
 Renewable electricity makes up around 80% of our supply, and total electricity generation accounts for only around 4% of our carbon emissions****.

 From 1 April 2022, the Clean Car Discount took effect and includes rebates and fees for new and used eligible vehicles the first time they are registered in New Zealand, based on CO2 emissions.
+It has been reported that the Clean Car Discount will be removed from legislation from 31 December 2023.

 Buyers choosing zero or low-emission vehicles may qualify for a rebate of up to $7500 – The lower the emissions the greater the rebate.
 Vehicles, like EVs with a CO2 emission value of 146 gms/km or less may be eligible for a rebate (subject to conditions)^.